FOR 102 Multiple Use of Forest Lands (3)

 FOR 180 Timb Indus & Assoc Gov Standar (3)

-This course is an introduction to the study of the Forest Products Industry, including
+This course is an introduction to the forest products industry, including site organization

 FOR 206 Forest Ecology (3)